The Faith / Void

-The Faith/Void Split LP is a split album by Washington, D.C., hardcore groups Void and the Faith, released on Dischord Records in 1982.
+The Faith / Void is a split album by D.C. hardcore bands the Faith and Void, released on Dischord Records in 1982.
 Void was one of the earliest examples of hardcore/metal crossover with their chaotic musical approach cited as particularly influential.
-Kurt Cobain listed the album in his top fifty albums of all time.

 Background and influence

-The Faith and Void were hardcore bands from Washington, D.C., both with few releases (this is Void's only release throughout the band's existence), but the record built a relatively large underground following among punk and hardcore punk fans.
+The Faith and Void were hardcore bands from Washington D.C., both with few releases (this is Void's only release throughout the band's existence), but the record built a relatively large underground following among punk and hardcore punk fans.
 Both bands were connected to Dischord Records, the punk label run by Ian MacKaye and Jeff Nelson of Minor Threat and were considered pioneers of DC Hardcore.

-Writing for the Guardian, Craig Finn of the Hold Steady referred to the split as "one of the most vital hardcore records ever released" and continued: "It's a reminder of hardcore at its finest: angry and dangerous without being cartoonish".
-This sentiment is popular among fans, with other publications calling the split: one of the greatest hardcore records ever put to wax, or the Void side of the split: "probably the most influential on the punk-thrash scene of the 90's".

-Distribution
+Kurt Cobain listed the album in his top fifty albums of all time.

+Release history

-The record was number 8 in the Dischord catalog, indicating it was the label's 8th release.
-Originally, the record was available in a test pressing with a handmade sleeve, followed by a regular pressing in cardboard sleeve with two lyrics inserts, one per band, both made in 1982.
-Dischord has since remastered the album and re-released it twice - in 2008 in clear purple vinyl, and in 2011, in black vinyl.
+The record was the eighth release in the Dischord catalog.
+Originally, it was available in a test pressing with a handmade sleeve, followed by a regular pressing in cardboard sleeve with two lyrics inserts, one per band, both made in 1982.
+Dischord has since remastered the album and re-released it twice—in 2008 on clear purple vinyl, and in 2011 on black vinyl.

-Packaging

-The sleeve art for the LP (which dedicates one side to each of the bands on the original vinyl) is also rather iconic.
+Critical reception

+Writing for The Guardian, Craig Finn of the Hold Steady referred to the split as “one of the most vital hardcore records ever released” and continued: “It's a reminder of hardcore at its finest: angry and dangerous without being cartoonish”.

+Punknews called the Void side of the split “probably the most influential on the punk-thrash scene of the 90's”.

+In 2026 Rolling Stone placed it at 98 on their list of the 100 Greatest Punk Albums of All Time.